 Results of the ORCA LIFT study indicate that access to free transportation significantly increases ridership.
 People who received the fully subsidized fares used the bus system twice as often as those who received only the partially subsidized fare.
 This indicates that cost may be a critical barrier keeping low-income King County residents from using the Metro system, irrespective of age or race.

 Importantly, researchers learned that access to fully subsidized fares cannot make up for the lack of physical public transportation stops in some neighborhoods.
 The positive effect of fully subsidized fares diminished in neighborhoods that had no bus stops.

 The study also shows that increased access to fully subsidized fares does not seem to place any additional burden on the transit system.
 Even though ridership increased for the most frequent riders, as well as those who had little-to-no transit experience prior to enrolling in the study, results show that access to these fares increased ridership the most during off-peak hours and on routes that were not overly crowded to begin with.

 Where We’re Going

-The ORCA LIFT study presents clear evidence that fully subsidizing public transportation costs for low-income individuals increases their use of the transit system and access to locations throughout King County.
+The first ORCA LIFT study presents clear evidence that fully subsidizing public transportation costs for low-income individuals increases their use of the transit system and access to locations throughout King County.
 Still, we need to know more about how increased access to and use of public transportation helps people live their best lives.
-LEO is now evaluating the impact of fully subsidized fares on outcomes such as financial stability, employment, and subjective well-being measures for those most in need.
+LEO is now evaluating the impact of fully subsidized fares on outcomes such as healthcare access, employment, and subjective well-being measures for those most in need.
 LEO is also conducting an evaluation of Metro’s fully subsidized fare program to determine the impact to those with very low incomes.

 Learn with us.